hortonworks/structor/README.md

 ## Bring up the cluster

-Use "vagrant up" to bring up the cluster.
+Use `vagrant up` to bring up the cluster.
 This will take 30 to 40 minutes for a 3 node cluster depending on your hardware and network connection.

-Use "vagrant ssh gw" to login to the gateway machine.
+Use `vagrant ssh gw`` to login to the gateway machine.
 If you configured security, you'll need to kinit before you run any hadoop commands.

 ## Set up on Mac